1. CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

 If Zuora does not meet the Uptime Commitment with respect to any particular calendar quarter (i.e., the Quarterly Uptime Percentage was below 99.9%), and Customer is negatively impacted thereby, then as Customer’s sole and exclusive remedy, and only upon Customer’s written request in accordance with Section 4 below:

-Zuora will provide to Customer, for each calendar month in such quarter during which the Monthly Uptime Percentage was below 99.9% a service credit (“Service Credit(s)”) equal to the Service Edition Fees paid by Customer for the Service during that month under all affected Order Forms then in effect (but excluding any Professional Services fees).
+Zuora will provide to Customer, for each calendar month in such quarter during which the Monthly Uptime Percentage was below 99.9% a service credit (“Service Credit(s)”) equal to the annual fees paid by Customer for the Service during that month under all affected Order Forms then in effect (but excluding any Professional Services fees).

 For purposes of the preceding sentence, “Monthly Uptime Percentage” is calculated by subtracting from 100% the percentage of 1-minute periods during any billing cycle for a calendar month during which Customer’s Production Tenant(s) is(are) Unavailable out of the total number of minutes in that monthly billing cycle.
 The Monthly Uptime Percentage will be measured based on the industry standard monitoring tools Zuora uses.